Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

   <tr>
    <td>Data visualization
    </td>
    <td>Graphs must be clear and easy to read; visualization must accurately reflect the data.
+Graphs must be updated whenever new data is entered.
    </td>
   </tr>
   <tr>
    <td>Project creation
    </td>
    <td>Teachers are able to add projects successfully to the database.
+Projects can then be accessed from the home page.
    </td>
   </tr>
   <tr>
    <td>Project View
    </td>
    <td>Users can view all projects they are currently a part of.
+Projects that the user are not involved in are not shown in the home page, and are not accessible.
    </td>
   </tr>
   <tr>